catttttytsz-cloud/nvf-td3-4wisd-motion-switching/README.md

 # Motion Mode Switching Control in 4WISD Robots Based on Neural Vector Fields

 This repository contains the training implementation associated with the paper “Motion Mode Switching Control in 4WISD Robots based on Neural Vector Field with State Trajectory Regularization.”
-The code may be studied, modified, and reused, including for commercial applications, under the terms of the MIT License.
+The code is to facilitate understanding and reproduction of the training procedure, as well as reuse by the community, under the terms of the MIT License.

 The method uses TD3 for motion-mode switching control of a four-wheel-independent-steering-and-driving (4WISD) robot.
 The policy uses a neural vector field actor with state-attractor and control-misalignment trajectory regularization.